SohamTilekar/vidiopy/docs/getting_started/basic_concepts.md

 # Basic Concepts

-There are 2 main types of clip in VidioPY: `VideoClip` and `AudioClip`.
-The first one is used for videos and the second one for Audio.
-Both of them are based on the `Clip` class, which is the base class for all clips in VidioPY.

-They can be modified (cut, slowed down, darkened…) or put mixed with clips to form new clips, they can be written to files (as a MP4, a GIF, a MP3, etc.).
+VidioPY primarily works with two types of clips: `VideoClip` and `AudioClip`.
+Both are derived from the `Clip` base class and can be manipulated in various ways such as cutting, slowing down, darkening, or mixing with other clips to create new ones.
+These clips can then be exported to various file formats such as MP4, GIF, MP3, etc.

-VideoClips for instance can be created from a video file, an image, a text, or a custom animation.
-They can have an audio track (which is an AudioClip).
+`VideoClip` instances can be created from a video file, an image, a text, or a custom animation, and can include an audio track, which is an `AudioClip`.

-A clip can be modified using one of moviepy’s numerous effects (like in `clip.resize(width="360")`, `clip.subclip(t1,t2)`, or `clip.fx(vidiopy.brightness, 1.5)`) or using a user-implemented effect.
-VidioPY implements many functions (like `clip.fl_frame_transform`, `clip.fl_clip_transform`, `clip.fl_time_transform`, `clip.fx`, etc.) which make it very easy to code your own effect in a few lines.
+VidioPY provides numerous effects that can be applied to a clip (e.g., `clip.resize(width="360")`, `clip.subclip(t1,t2)`, or `clip.fx(vidiopy.brightness, 1.5)`).
+Additionally, VidioPY implements several functions (like `clip.fl_frame_transform`, `clip.fl_clip_transform`, `clip.fl_time_transform`, `clip.fx`, etc.) that make it easy to create custom effects.

 ## VideoClip

 ### Creating a VideoClip

-There are many ways to create a VideoClip.
-The most common way is to load a video file using `VideoFileClip`:
+A `VideoClip` can be created in several ways.
+The most common method is to load a video file using `VideoFileClip`:

 ```python
 from vidiopy import VideoFileClip
 clip = VideoFileClip("path/to/video.mp4")
 ```

-You can also create a VideoClip from an image:
+A VideoClip can also be created from an image:

 ```python
 from vidiopy import ImageClip